 Chelsea oversees Code of Support’s case coordination program, assisting service members, veterans and families (SMVF) across the country by directly connecting them to the services and support that meet their immediate, short and long term needs.
 She helps provide wrap around services by vetting individual cases and organizations, tapping into various types of resources, tracking progression, and following up even after the needs are met.
 Chelsea is actively involved in advocating for SMVFs and finding creative ways to help Americans bridge the civilian-military divide.
 Prior to joining COSF, Chelsea worked in customer service, advocacy, and fundraising positions with The Housing Foundation, TD Bank, Colleges Against Cancer, and Susan G. Komen Race for a Cure.
 She attended the University of Maine and holds a Bachelor of Arts degree in Psychology with a minor in Child and Family Development.
 She is the granddaughter of a Vietnam Veteran and a cousin to several active duty service members.
 Through her passion of serving, she is extremely honored to be working with and supporting our military/veteran communities.

-PATRIOTlink Program Specialist: Kate Hurney
+Development Specialist: Kate Hurney

 Veteran Peer Navigator: Phil McMillan

 Phil McMillan is a Veteran Peer Navigator here at Code of Support Foundation.
 As a disabled veteran, Phil assists his fellow warriors and their families by providing peer support and assisting them in their time of need.
 Before joining Code of Support, Phil served three years in the Army as an Infantryman in the 1st Calvary Division where he was awarded the Purple Heart.
 He also volunteered at the Fayetteville, VA Medical Center as a Veteran Peer Support Specialist where he assisted OEF/OIF veterans with the difficult transition from military to civilian life.
 Phil holds a B.A. in Sociology from Fayetteville State University and relishes the opportunity to assist his fellow veterans on a national level.
-Phil lives in Alexandria with his wife, Felicia, and their two children, Omar and Zoe.
+Phil lives in Arlington with his two children, Omar and Zoe.